GuillaumePv/ProjetCrypto_app/README.md

 * Dimitri André : dimitri.andre@unil.ch
 * Guillaume Pavé : guillaume.pave@unil.ch

+# RUN ON LOCAL ENVIRONMENT ONLY (on your computer) !!
+NOT ON NUVOLOS !!

 ## Install project and libraries

 1) clone project on your computer